Private Cloud 101 for Law Firms

 • Employs bank-grade data security (including data encryption)

-• Has multiple datacenters across the united states
+• Has multiple data centers across the United States

-• Makes regular backups of your data
+• Makes regular backups of your data and has comprehensive disaster recovery plans

 • Serves many other law firms, like yours